oasis-tcs/odata-specs/odata-url-conventions/4 Resource Path.md

 With `Content-Type: application/json` query options and function parameters are encoded in a request body that represents a JSON object.
-Its members include the individual query options with a mandatory `$` prefix in their name and with their values given as a string or a number, where appropriate.
+Its members include the individual query options.
+Their name MUST have the `$` prefix and their value MUST be given as a string or a number, as appropriate.

 Members of the JSON object also include parameters if the resource path is a function invocation or function import.
-In this case, parameters are represented like parameters in an action invocation [OData-JSON, section 18](#ODataJSON), parentheses after the function name MUST be omitted and the `/$query` segment MAY be omitted.
+In this case parameters MUST be represented like parameters in an action invocation [OData-JSON, section 18](#ODataJSON), and in the resource path the parentheses after the function name MUST be omitted and the `/$query` segment MAY be omitted.

 ::: example
 Example ##ex: An employee's top 10 leave requests for the next two weeks